Optimizing My Horse’s Diet

 I'm excited to share how we've been feeding our horses for years now, and how many of our clients - from backyard barns to FEI level competitors - are feeding their horses with great success.
 Once we gained an understanding of what most commercial feeds and balancers are made of, we saw no other option but to create a wholesome, naturally balanced, forage-based diet ourselves.
 Before we dive into how we feed 'a la carte', let's look at what’s in most modern feeds, balancers, and supplements on the market today.
 Grab your feed bags and supplement containers... do you see any of these ingredients in your horse's diet?

-Commercial Feeds, Balancers & Supplements – Common Ingredients
+Common Ingredient Profile of Commercial Feeds, Balancers & Supplements

 • Genetically Modified Organisms* (GMO’s):